PeterCamilleri/CX16/docs/vm_ip.md

 ideas.
 The reader is free to explore other ideas that may be more suited to their application's requirements as an extended exercise.

+For each option, the basic job of fetching instructions is considered plus a study is made of those operations that directly affect the instruction pointer.
+Operations like jump, branch, call a subroutine, return from a subroutine, etc. This list while ponderous may not cover all requirements for any given application.

+Finally, this code is untested.
+While every effort has been made to check it for correctness, there is no assurance that it is free from potentially serious defects, poor performance, or other issues.
+Use at your own risk.

 [Back to the Top](#the-vm-instruction-pointer)

 ## Low Ram Virtual Instruction Pointers (LRVIP)